Knife storage and sales

 • tell your supervisor or manager immediately

-• As a witness, report the offence rather than waiting for your manager to report it
+• as a witness, report the offence rather than waiting for your manager to report it

-• no issue is too small to report, report any suspicious behaviour to police
+• report any suspicious behaviour to police – no issue is too small to report

 • do not confront the thief if they are still in your store – get out or find a safe place